 As far as making these covers available – publicly or privately – as part of ebooks, I’m afraid that the artwork is copyright protected by ERB Inc.

-While many of the Barsoom texts are now in the public domain and available from sites like Project Gutenberg, I cannot legally distribute ebooks with Whelan’s art attached to them without a license agreement.
+While many of the Barsoom texts are now in the public domain and available from sites like Project Gutenberg, I cannot legally distribute ebooks with Whelan’s art attached to them without a licence agreement.

 Nothing stops you from sourcing cover art scans and adding them to your own files, but if the artwork is under copyright, they have to be for your reading pleasure only.